Skip to main content

 Academic History

 For students applying for admission to college, applicants should report and enter the courses and grades from all schools they have attended while in high school, including UC Scout.
+Common transcript recipients include colleges, high schools, academic counselors, students, and parents.

 You can request a transcript to show proof of the credit(s) you earned through UC Scout and use these codes when filling out your college applications: